Wines of the Week

 Sidebar: the real fame of Cabernet Franc comes from the role it plays in the so-called “Bordeaux blend.”
 Wines from France’s justly-famous Bordeaux region generally consist of a blend of Cabernet Sauvignon, Merlot, Petit Verdot, and yes, Cabernet Franc.
 The grape gives Bordeaux wines a measure of finesse, and an interesting, subtle, peppery edge.
 Vinified on its own, it produces a wine that ranges from medium to full-bodied.
 We enjoy drinking it alone, as well as pairing it with grilled meats and similar dishes.

 The spiritual home of the Cabernet Franc grape is right in the middle of France’s Loire valley.
-I wrote a bit about the Loire over 18 months ago, and at that time I was enchanted with the beautiful, crisp, fruity Sauvignon Blancs that made the region famous.
+A few years ago, I kidnapped my wife Debi to the Loire for an important birthday...the kind that ends in a zero.
+We stayed in chateaux, and sipped our way from Sancerre to Bourgeuil.
+I've always been enchanted with the beautiful, crisp, fruity Sauvignon Blancs that made the region famous.
 (Still enchanted, by the way).
 But even though the region is known for white wines, the Cab Francs from the central part of the valley can be blockbusters.

 Since I spend a good deal of time inspecting the selections on local wine store shelves, I’ve recently noticed a flood of very respectable, highly rated wines in the under-$20 range.
 And, since most people may not recognize the names of the somewhat obscure winegrowing regions, those who do (that’s us) can pretty much have our pick.